hackerinnen/hackerinnen/README.md

 ## Information for Recruiters

 We don't know if the Hackerinnen presented on this platform are looking for a job, a career change or a freelance gig.
-It this is the case, they're most probably already on the lookout on other platforms.
+If this is the case, they're most probably already on the lookout on other platforms.
 This platform has no commercial purpose.
 We kindly ask you to refrain from recruiting activities via this network.

 ## Contact